johnwargo/johnwargo-static-11ty/src/posts/2024/conditional-prompting-using-prompts.md

 When the first call to `prompts()` completes, the `config` object contains all of the user's responses/selections from the prompt.
 All I have to do is check `config.saveToFile` for true (`y`) or false (`n`) and act accordingly.

-Rather than tracking two different configuration variables (`config` and `configAlt`), I simply used the following code to merge the properties of both into the `config` object:
+Rather than tracking two different configuration variables (`config` and `configAlt`), I simply used the following code to merge the properties of both into the existing `config` object:

 ```typescript
 config = { ...config, ...configAlt };